0

 Photo © Jon Shard, art direction Craig Johnson.

 “I was present for every single one.
 It was the best night to shoot due to the carnival atmosphere.
-It was very colorful, and everyone spent two or three days deciding what to wear.
-I always brought a lot of film, knowing that I would get some amazing images.”
+It was very colourful, and everyone spent two or three days deciding what to wear.
+I always brought a lot of film, knowing I would get some amazing images.”

 Flesh at The Hacienda, 1990s.